‘Falling Away From Me (Astrosuka R∑MIX)’ by Korn (Buenos Aires, Argentina)

 I’m at a loss for words – I love it when you take things that in retrospect are not nearly as cool as we thought they were and make them super cool.
 KORN never sounded so good.
 KORN never sounded so smart.
 Thank you for this, it’s just what my morning needed. @Dingusonmusic

-Tagged Argentina, Astrosuka R∑MIX, Buenos Aires, dark, dub, electronic, Experimental, Falling Away From Me, Korn, T: Remix, trap
+Tagged Argentina, Astrosuka R∑MIX, Buenos Aires, dark, dub, electronic, Experimental, Falling Away From Me, Korn, Review: Remix, trap